Garden of Ninfa: Fauna

 Ninfa is located on a major flyway of birds migrating from Africa to Europe.
 The garden, the river and the lake house a rich variety of fauna, including the brown trout, the Mediterranean trout, Salmo cettii, and 152 species of birds.
 In 1976, under the auspices of the World Wildlife Fund, approximately 1.8 ha within the garden were set aside as a wildlife sanctuary, with brush plantings and wetland creation to encourage birds to nest, and 15 ha of reestablished native vegetation.
 Teals, mallards, gadwalls, herons, lapwings and some raptors have since been observed there.

 Infrastructure

 The garden is located 64km southeast of Rome.
-It may be reach by regional and Intercity trains from Roma Termini, calling at the station "Latina scalo".
+It may be reached by regional and Intercity trains from Roma Termini, calling at the station "Latina scalo".
 From there it is approximately 7km to the garden, which may be done by taxi in 10 minutes.
 Alternatively, the garden is connected to Rome by the S.S.
 148 street.